 You’ll love this fun and easy recipe for Red Wine Chocolate Truffles!
 Because is there anything better than red wine and chocolate?!
 These Truffles make a great homemade holiday gift!

-Red Wine Chocolate Truffles Recipe
+Red Wine Chocolate Truffle Recipe

 If you’re reading this, you and I probably have one thing in common: we both love red wine and chocolate!
 Last year I baked a red wine chocolate cake for Valentine’s Day and it blew me away!
 So creating another red wine chocolate dessert was inevitable.